“Let us read, and let us dance; these two amusements will never do any harm to the world.”

 All books are in good condition; some are brand new.

 And our name?
 The shop is named in honour of a cat most beloved to Samuel Johnson - poet, playwright, essayist, literary critic and lexicographer, famed for taking 9 years to write A Dictionary of the English Language (1755).
 It was the pre-eminent British dictionary until the completion of the Oxford English Dictionary 150 years later.
 The cat, Hodge, was immortalised in a characteristically whimsical passage in James Boswell’s Life of Johnson.
 Boswell wrote, "I never shall forget the indulgence with

 We Are A Charity

-We are a registered charity (number 1193789).
-Our mission is to support the care, protection and humane treatment of cats and dogs by donating funds to specialist organisations.
-We also assist local pet owners by providing financial assistance towards vet bills.
+We are a registered charity (number 1193789) and our mission is to support the care, protection and humane treatment of cats and dogs by donating funds to specialist organisations.

 We ♥ Donations!